perlun/perlun.eu.org/_i18n/en/_posts/2018-07-04-wrestling-with-debian-gnu-linux-and-nvidia.md

 I ended up trying to uninstall basically _all packages_ in my whole Debian system, rendering it unusable and un-bootable.
 So I had to reinstall it.
 But, I didn't want to wipe the root partition completely, since I had unfortunately already copied in my personal files to it (and deleted them from the source)

 I got an idea: How about removing all folders except the `/home` folder?
 That should work, shouldn't it?
-I did that, and did a clean reinstall on the partition _without formatting it_ (be careful here!)
+I did that, and did a clean reinstall on the partition _without formatting it_ (be careful here!).
 I also renamed my `/home/per` folder just to be on the safe side that the installer wouldn't mess things up.
+Later on, I renamed it back.

 In the `tasksel` menu, I didn't choose any set of packages.
 I wanted to go to Debian `testing` first before installing anything extra.
 Unfortunately,